 My name is Thomas Frank, and there’s no way you can conclusively prove that I don’t go out in the woods and fight bears in my spare time.

-More pertinently, I’m the creator and main author here at College Info Geek.
+More pertinently, I’m a YouTuber, author, and musician.
+I’m also the creator and main writer here at College Info Geek.

-If you haven’t already, head over to the About Page to find out what College Info Geek is all about, and what you can expect to learn here.
+If you haven’t already, head over to the Start page to find out what College Info Geek is all about, and what you can expect to learn here.

 If you’re already read through that and subscribed, feel free to stay here and read through